 I’ve also noticed a huge correlation between how often you read books and how wealthy you become.
 Not just any books but cutting edge books and classic books from across the ages.
-Try to read at least 1 book a month to really exercise your mind and imagination.
+Try to read at least 2 books a month to really exercise your mind and imagination.

 When you commit yourself to design your own education by creating your own entrepreneurship MBA, you will gain the power to create your own opportunities in life.

 The author Mark Twain once said, “the secret to getting ahead is getting started.”
 There is magic in boldness so start small, learn through the process of trial-and-error and you’ll be amazed at what you can do.